tholman/dom-animator/readme.md

 ###Browser support

-Dom animator has been tested in the latest stable builds of Safari, Chrome & Firefox...
+Dom Animator has been tested in the latest stable builds of Safari, Chrome & Firefox...
 Chrome displays the a little cleaner, since it supports newlines in the console.
 But all the browsers work.

 ### License